gbour/Mother/README.md

 Introduction - ReSTful API
 --------------------------

 Mother expose apps.
-Each *app* is a python module made of functions and classes. a function/class/method can be request by users if only decorated with @callback (or inheriting Callable for classes).
+Each *app* is a python module with functions and classes. a function/class/method can be requested by users if only decorated with @callback (or inheriting Callable for classes).
 Default mime-type/data format is JSON.